No matter what the Future of Work holds, the good old HRIS (Human Resources Information System) won't go away soon.

 Core Functions of an HRIS

-Understanding an HRIS's core functions is crucial to appreciating its value to your company, just like understanding what is HRIS.
+Understanding an HRIS's core functions is crucial to appreciating its value to your company, just as understanding what an HRIS is.

 At its core, HRIS software serves as the backbone for efficiently and effectively managing a company's human resources operations.